 So, how do you get to the same level of storytelling as Apple?

 To start with, you’ll need to create a fictitious character who will relay the narrative of your product or service and how you’ll solve a problem with it.
-Your brand story will indirectly market your company in a more engaging way than just releasing the facts and figures.
+Your startup story will indirectly market your company in a more engaging way than just releasing the facts and figures.

 These stories usually comprise a protagonist based on your target audience, a problem they face that links to your product, and lastly, the solution they discover – which will be your product or service.
-If you can make it so your target audience come out the other side of your brand story believing they can’t live without your product and let them know the positive impact purchasing it will have on them in the end, you’ve created an effective brand story.
+If you can make it so your target audience come out the other side of your startup story believing they can’t live without your product and let them know the positive impact purchasing it will have on them in the end, you’ve created an effective startup story.

 Let’s dig into this further.